py-why/dodiscover/README.md

 # dodiscover

-dodiscover is a Python library for causal discovery, or structure learning.
-This is generally considered a "first step" in the causal inference pipeline, if one does not have access to a hypothesized causal graph for their situation.
+DoDiscover is a Python library for causal discovery (causal structure learning).
+If one does not have access to a hypothesized causal graph for their situation, then they may use dodiscover to learn causal structure from their data (e.g. in the form of a graph).

 # Documentation